justintolman/easy_http2_ws/README.md

 		...
 	}

-Note: If you need to use prevent search engines from indexing a page with noindex, the easiest way to do so with this setup is to add the meta tag <meta name="robots" content="noindex"> to that page. robots.txt just prevents the search engine from crawling the page. pages that are linked to from other websites may still be indexed, while noindex will prevent the page from being indexed at all.
+Note: If you need to use prevent search engines from indexing a page with noindex, the easiest way to do so with this setup is to add the meta tag &lt;meta name="robots" content="noindex"> to that page. robots.txt just prevents the search engine from crawling the page. pages that are linked to from other websites may still be indexed, while noindex will prevent the page from being indexed at all.

 The file is regenerated every time the server is restarted.